Parenting and Child Rearing – Are We Creating Morons or Mental Patients?

 “God has just sprung out from nothing…”

 “In that case why universe can’t spring out from nothing on its own?
-Why should there be a god to create it?”
+Why should there be a God to create it?”
 I asked.
-(Please read: Is there a creator? http://udaypai.in/?p=905)

 How can you teach your child such irrational things?
 Can’t blame you though.
-I have seen even scientists who are superstitious!
+I have seen even superstitious scientists!
 Educated people may have more superstitions.

 My mother was a primary school teacher.
-Her qualification was just tenth standard plus 2 year teacher training course.
+Her qualification was just the tenth standard plus a 2-years of the teacher training course (TTC).
 She had advised me: “Uday, don’t believe in something that science cannot explain.”

-Even if we were living on a shoe-string budget, she used to buy all books by Sastra Sahitya Parishad to develop scientific temperament in me.
-I was grown up as a rationalist and not a blind believer or follower.
-Science helped me to develop healthy disrespect towards all scriptures and holy books.
+Even if we were living on a shoestring budget, she used to buy magazines and books to develop a scientific temperament in me.
+Science helped me to develop healthy disrespect towards all scriptures and holy books when I began reading those.

-Even during my Brahmopadesha (Upanayanam) I asked our family priest to explain it to me.
-The then priest, unlike today’s greedy morons, was an educated person.
-He explained everything to me before I got into the mandap.
-I have learnt the importance of Shodasa samskaras (sixteen rituals) in our tradition.
-(Read Why should you question Hindu rituals? http://udaypai.in/?p=1107 )
+Even during my Brahmopadesha (Upanayanam), I asked our family priest to explain it to me.
+My luck – the then priest explained everything to me before I got into the mandap.
+After that, I have learned the importance of Shodasa samskaras (sixteen rituals) in our tradition.

-If you cannot explain the ritual, tradition, ceremony etc. with rationale and logic based upon applied science, please don’t ask children to follow it.
-Our tradition is based upon love, compassion, sympathy, equality, co-existence etc. If you don’t teach your children the science of Dharma, you are making them selfish and self-centered from childhood itself.
-Later, there is no point in blaming them for setback.
+If you cannot explain the ritual, tradition, ceremony, etc. with rationale and logic based upon applied science, please don’t ask children to follow it.
+Our tradition is based upon love, compassion, sympathy, equality, co-existence, etc. If you don’t teach your children the science of Dharma, you are making them selfish and self-centered from childhood itself.
+Later, there is no point in blaming them for the setback.

 “Uday sir, we do not know much about the science of Sanatan Dharma.
 And we don’t have time to learn it now.
 So, what’s the way out?”